plot-openssl-speed

 • On Debian/Ubuntu:

-• openssl is needed if you use the openssl command in the PATH.
+• openssl is for using the openssl command in the PATH.

-• make gcc are needed if you make openssl commands from the source code.
+• make gcc are for making openssl commands from the source code.

 • On macOS